mnibert7598/dataviz_final_project/README.md

 _add here a short reflection on what you learned and what you plan to continue exploring in terms of data visualization, data storytelling, reproducible research, and/or related topics_

+This semester I learned a lot of extremely useful things.
+I'm so glad I took it before I start my Master's project next semester.
+Top five things learned:
+1. **Decide what you're trying to say.** Ensure your content is tailored to the most essential idea you want your audience to leave with.
+Use the KISS (Keep it Simple Stupid) method.
+2. **Choose the Right Chart Type.** This may take multiple tries and different attempts.
+Don't be afraid to try different things and research new methods.
+3. **Take advantage of color theory.** Keep color schemes consistent throughout and use clear contrasting, yet complementary, colors to distinguish important elements.
+4. **Know Your Audience.** Your audience doesn't know anything more about the data other than what you're presenting to them.
+It should be fitted to their understanding and same as when you are deciding on your story....
+KISS.
+5. **Resources.
+Resources.
+Endless Resources.** There are SO many resources out there for data visualization techniques.
+Keep up to date and learn new things often.
+Don't be afraid to seek out opinions on your first run, second run, n run... room for improvement doesn't mean failure.